auth0/rules/rules/get-FullContact-profile.md

 ---
 ## Enrich profile with FullContact

 This rule gets the user profile from FullContact using the e-mail (if available).
-If the information is immediately available (signaled by a `statusCode=200`), it adds a new property `fullContactInfo` to the user profile and returns.
+If the information is immediately available (signaled by a `statusCode=200`), it adds a new property `fullContactInfo` to the user_metadata and returns.
 Any other conditions are ignored.
 See [FullContact docs](http://www.fullcontact.com/developer/docs/) for full details.

 ```
 function (user, context, callback) {